 Address Autocomplete API

-The Address Autocomplete API provides address suggestions for the entered text.
-So, if you write "Munic", it will return "Munich, Bavaria, Germany" and the other four cities as addresses to autofill.
+The Address Autocomplete API provides suggestions for addresses as you type.
+So, if you write "Munic", it will return "Munich, Bavaria, Germany" and more address tips to choose from.

 The API is intended to be used in address autocomplete inputs, for example, for address validation HTML forms.
 It returns verified and standardized addresses for free-form addresses entered by users.